khushi20218/AnsibleGalaxy_K8SMultiNodeCluster/README.md

-Role Name
+K8S MultiNode Cluster Role
 =========

-A brief description of the role goes here.
+This is a role which can setup a Kubernetes multinode cluster over your local VMs as well as on any cloud platform.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+You could find a playbook over my github itself which would spun scalable ec2 instances over your cloud.
+You could run the same and then run this role to setup the Kubernetes Multinode cluster over those instances.
+One manual step is required before running this role which is to add the IPs in the inventory and name the host group specifically as "master" and "worker".
+If you want to create the cluster on your local VM, create the inventory manually and run this role over the ansible controller node.

 Role Variables
 --------------

 A description of the settable variables for this role should go here, including  any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Dependencies
 ------------